 All of these spirits–the little girl, Cailon, Nathan, the person who is living right here and now–they are all expressions of the same higher self, presenting as different identities, and they do exist individually, for lack of a better word, over there.
 Each of those identities probably come from various lives lived here and there, some not even on Earth.

 Is this the case for everyone?
 I suppose it can go either way.
 But I do believe some of Michael Newton’s work has come up with similar examples, and I know that Dolores Cannon has mentioned it as well.
 Things aren’t as neat and tidy as you imagined. 🙂

-Can the identity that is currently incarnate also serve as a guide as the SAME identity while they are still incarnate?
+Can the identity that is currently incarnate also serve as a guide in spirit in the same form while they are still incarnate?
 It’s just their higher self presenting as yet another facet of itself, so yes, they can.
-I actually know someone who’s had some experience with that.
-Maybe I can have her write a guest post about it in the near future 🙂
+I actually have a friend who’s had some experience with that.
+Maybe I can have her write a guest post about it in the near future. 🙂

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.